Skip to main content

-Adding Custom Options to React Native Developer Menu
+How to Add Custom Items to the React Native Developer Menu (DevSettings)

 TLDR: You can customize the Developer Menu in React Native with your custom actions.
 If you're already familiar with the Developer Menu, click here to jump to section about customizing the menu